 This page contains high resolution images of my head shot and book covers along with biographies for use by media.
 If additional materials are needed for your event, please contact me.

-Abby Cooper lives in Minnesota with her miniature poodle, Louis, and a whole bunch of books.
+Abby Cooper lives in Minnesota with her husband, her miniature poodle, and a whole bunch of books.
 A former teacher and school librarian, her favorite things in the world (besides writing) are getting and giving book recommendations and sharing her love of reading with others.
 In her spare time, she likes eating cupcakes, running along the Mississippi River, and watching a lot of bad reality TV.

 Sticks & Stones